National Interest Waiver Qualifications

 National Interest Waiver for a Biologist

-As a brief example, we secured a national interest waiver for a Microbiologist with a Ph.D. from a well-known university in the field.
+As a brief example of our work and experience in the field of national interest waivers, we secured a national interest waiver for a Microbiologist with a Ph.D. from a well-known university in the field.

 - We emphasized his expertise

 - Chose to highlight the numerous grants awarded the institution that funded several projects he worked on.

 We provided extensive feedback edited during the revision process of letters prepared by his colleagues in the academic field.
 Our Immigration Attorneys prepares a detailed supporting brief persuasively summarizing the foreign national’s qualifications.
 This was possible after conducting extensive research and documenting of the petition.
 Both the petition and application for a green card were approved in less than twelve weeks.
 We cannot guarantee this type of success in every case.
 But we are committed to excellence in every respect.
 We promise our clients a fighting chance in every case we accept.

 Why are National Interest Waivers in the sciences, arts, or business is a top immigration option

 permanent residence as an advanced degree professional, or an individual of exceptional ability in the sciences, arts, or business